ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14.0.0/2024-08-30-hot-chocolate-14.0.0.md

 }
 ```

-In this case we can subscribe to `Brand` entities on the cache and check if they have the products list populated.
-If they have we can create lookups for the products.
+In this case, we can subscribe to `Brand` entities on the cache and check if they have the products list populated.
+If they do, we can create lookups for the products.

 ## Source Generators